Highpoint2000/GPS/README.md

 	UpdateMapInterval: 60,		// Set the interval in s (e.g.: 60) for updating the FM DX server map
 	BeepControl: false,  		// Acoustic control function for gps status (true or false)

+## Important notes:

+Until the web server is updated, the tx_search.js file in the server directory must be replaced with the attached one!!!
+Otherwise the location in the web server will not be updated.